thisaintcub/DSnake/README.md

 ## Compilation

 NOTE: I use MSYS2 with make and dub to build the game.
-MSYS2 and make are not necessary but run the commands I need and makes it a little easier to compile.
+MSYS2 and make are not necessary but run the commands I need and make it a little easier to compile.
 The project uses the latest SDL2 DLLs available from UCRT64 packages.

 You could as well just get precompiled DLLs in SDL2 releases.